karpekov/cs3600-search/README.md

 ### 1. Using Google Colab (Recommended for Quick Start)

-A Google Colab notebook will be provided (link to be added) that allows you to run the code without any local setup.
+The easiest way to use this code is to use this [Google Colab](https://colab.research.google.com/drive/1D_T4jbBuHpuIavGqY6hK7SZBUou8PuL3?usp=sharing) that replicates the functionality in `search_strategies.ipynb` notebook.
+The Colab notebook is a good way to get started with the code and explore the algorithms.

 ### 2. Local Setup